top of page

 3. Periodontal Inflammation

 Individuals with OSA show higher rates of moderate-to-severe periodontitis in multiple observational studies.
-Shared pathways intermittent hypoxia, oxidative stress, and systemic inflammatory signaling may influence periodontal tissue behavior.
+Shared pathways such as intermittent hypoxia, oxidative stress, and systemic inflammatory signaling may influence periodontal tissue behavior.
 While causality has not been established, the overlap in inflammatory burden is clinically relevant.

-Interpreting These Findings Through a Clinical Oral-Systemic Lens
+Interpreting Findings Through a Clinical Oral-Systemic Lens

 These oral manifestations should not be interpreted as diagnostic of OSA.
 Rather, they provide valuable context when combined with: